Publications

 *****NO SHIPPING TO DESTINATIONS OUTSIDE THE UNITED STATES*****

 Below is a listing of the current publications available for purchase from the Society.
 Prices shown include tax and shipping/handling.
 Click on “Mail in Check” to go to the form to purchase by mail.
 Click on the Paypal link to purchase online.
 Be sure to select Member or Non-member as reflects your status.
+Members get a $1 discount on publications available after 9/1/2023.

 NOTE: Due to the high cost of international mailing, we are unable to sell and ship publications internationally via Paypal.